Independent GC Bid Review

 Your GC handed you a bid.
 We'll tell you what's wrong with it.

 Upload one commercial general contractor bid.
 In 48 hours, Terrapin Construction Group returns a one-page review flagging unit-rate red flags, scope omissions, contingency structure, and pricing reasonableness.
-Flat $500.
+No fee.
 One bid.
 One project.
 Bounded scope below.

 A commercial bid is the most expensive document you'll never fully understand.

-Most owners receive a 20–50 page bid from their general contractor, glance at the bottom-line number, and either sign or push back on price.
+Most owners receive a 20-50 page bid from their general contractor, glance at the bottom-line number, and either sign or push back on price.
 That's the wrong move.
-The dangerous numbers in a commercial bid aren't the ones at the bottom — they're buried in the unit rates, the allowances, and the scope you assumed was included but isn't.
-TCG's guide to reading a commercial GC bid walks the methodology; this service applies it to your bid for $500.
+The dangerous numbers in a commercial bid aren't the ones at the bottom, they're buried in the unit rates, the allowances, and the scope you assumed was included but isn't.
+TCG's guide to reading a commercial GC bid walks the methodology; this service applies it to your bid at no cost.

 of commercial projects exceed budget